 Other equipment, like this steam-powered sawmill, are also fired-up for demonstrations throughout the Jubilee.

-In addition to the daily demonstrations of working antique machinery, there are a variety contests, live music, and LOTS of food!
+In addition to the daily demonstrations of antique machinery, there are a variety contests, live music, and LOTS of food!

 The horse pulling contest is one of my favorite events to watch, and that happens on Saturday afternoon at 2 pm.